changeworld/azure-docs.ja-jp/articles/sql-database/sql-database-upgrade-server-powershell.md

     Start-AzureRmSqlServerUpgrade -ResourceGroupName $ResourceGroupName -ServerName $ServerName -ServerVersion 12.0 -DatabaseCollection $hint.Databases -ElasticPoolCollection $hint.ElasticPools

-## カスタム アップグレードのマッピング
+## <a name="custom-upgrade-mapping"></a>Custom upgrade mapping

-推奨設定がお使いのサーバーとビジネス ケースに適していない場合は、データベースをどのようにアップグレードするかを選択でき、それらを単一のデータベースまたはエラスティック データベースにマップできます。
+If the recommendations are not appropriate for your server and business case, then you can choose how your databases are upgraded and can map them to either single or elastic databases.

-ElasticPoolCollection と DatabaseCollection parameters は省略可能です。
+ElasticPoolCollection and DatabaseCollection parameters are optional:

     # Creating elastic pool mapping
     #